 - Lab tests may be performed while you use busulfan tablet.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Busulfan tablet may cause harm to the fetus.
 Avoid becoming pregnant while you are taking busulfan tablet.
 If you suspect you may be pregnant, contact your doctor right away.
 It is unknown if busulfan tablet is excreted in breast milk.
 Do not breast-feed while taking busulfan tablet.

 Possible side effects of busulfan tablet:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Darkening of the skin; diarrhea; dizziness; dry mouth, nose, and throat.
+Change in color of skin; dry mouth, nose, and throat.